Antoine Hoang

 Antoine Hoang (born 4 November 1995) is a French tennis player.
-He has a career high ATP singles ranking of World No. 98 achieved on 19 August 2019.
-He also has a career high ATP doubles ranking of No. 132 achieved on 18 October 2021.
+He has a career high ATP singles ranking of World No. 98 achieved on 19 August 2019 and a career high ATP doubles ranking of No. 132 achieved on 18 October 2021.

 Professional career

 2018: ATP and Grand Slam doubles debut

 Hoang made his ATP main draw debut at the 2018 Open 13 in the doubles draw partnering Alexandre Müller.
 He received a wild card for the main draw of the 2018 French Open in the doubles draw, partnering with Ugo Humbert.

 2019: First ATP singles win and doubles final, Grand Slam and top 100 debut

-He won his first ATP match in Montpellier against Steve Darcis in 2019 before losing to compatriot Jeremy Chardy and made the final in doubles, partnering Benjamin Bonzi.
+He won his first ATP match in Montpellier against Steve Darcis in 2019 before losing to compatriot Jérémy Chardy and made the final in doubles, partnering Benjamin Bonzi.

-On his Grand Slam singles debut at the 2019 French Open, Hoang reached the third round as a wildcard defeating 23rd seed Fernando Verdasco before losing to 14th seed compatriot Gael Monfils.
+On his Grand Slam singles debut at the 2019 French Open, Hoang reached the third round as a wildcard defeating 23rd seed Fernando Verdasco before losing to 14th seed compatriot Gaël Monfils.
 He reached a career high ranking of World No. 98 on 19 August 2019.
-He also made his debut as a wildcard at the 2019 US Open (tennis) where he reached the second round defeating Leonardo Mayer in a five-set match before losing to 28th seed Nick Kyrgios.
+He also made his debut as a wildcard at the US Open where he reached the second round defeating Leonardo Mayer in a five-set match before losing to 28th seed Nick Kyrgios.